Release stages, queuing policies, and options

 - Edit the name of the stage here if required.

 - Designate a single user or a single group to be the stage owner.
 Stage owners are notified whenever a deployment of a release is completed to that stage.
-Stage owners are not automatically assigned any addition permissions.
+Stage owners are not automatically assigned any additional permissions.

 - Delete the stage from the pipeline.

 - Save a copy of the stage as a template.

 - Manage the security settings for the stage.